Students’ rights and responsibilities in the digital age

 About Cybermarvel

-The Cybermarvel program is a joint initiative of the NSW, VIC, TAS, ACT, SA and NT education departments.
-It takes direction from the eSafety Commissioner’s Best Practice Framework for online safety education.
+The Cybermarvel program is a joint initiative of the education departments of New South Wales, Victoria, Tasmania, Australian Capital Territory, South Australia, Northern Territory, and Western Australia.
+It is guided by the eSafety Commissioner’s Best Practice Framework for online safety education.
+It aims to:

-Cybermarvel has already connected with 78,000 students and more than 2,400 staff and parents across Australia, guiding them to be safe, responsible and respectful online citizens.
+Cybermarvel has connected with 165,000 students and over 3,500 staff and parents (2021-2024) across Australia, guiding them to be safe, responsible, and respectful online citizens.